bijoutrouvaille/klunk/README.md

 Each spec has its own context, separate from other specs.

 Topic and coda share context within their suite, exposing the same one to each spec, beforeEach, and afterEach through their respective this.topic.
-The topic of a parent suite can be accesses as this.topic.parent.
+The topic of a parent suite can be accessed as this.topic.parent.

 beforeEach and afterEach methods execute each time within their spec's context, but their this.topic remains relative to their suite, that could be a very useful feature.